Jarvis J. Williams

 Dr. Jarvis J. Williams serves as Professor of New Testament Interpretation.
 He has taught at Southern Seminary since 2013.
 He is the author of numerous books on Paul’s letters, Pauline Theology, and a Biblical Theology of the People of God.
 His primary research interests focus on Pauline Theology, Pauline Soteriology, Romans, Galatians, and soteriology in Second Temple Judaism.
 A feature of his research is understanding Paul’s letters, his soteriology, and his theology in his Second Temple Jewish context.

-Williams has multiple current writing projects, including a monograph on Paul’s gospel in Romans (Baker Academic 2026), a book on Theological Themes in Colossians and Philemon (in the editorial phase at Zondervan Academic), a Commentary on Ephesians (B&H Academic), a 40 Days in Romans study (Lexham), Paul’s Use of the OT in Galatians (Zondervan Academic), and a Pauline Theology (Baker Academic).
+Williams has multiple current writing projects, including a commentary on Paul’s use of the Old Testament in Galatians (Zondervan Academic), a commentary on Ephesians (B&H Academic), a 40 Days in Romans study (Baker Academic), and a Pauline Theology (Baker Academic).
 Williams serves on the editorial board of the Institute for Biblical Research’s Bulletin for Biblical Research and on the New Testament editorial board for the Christian Standard Commentary Series.
-Williams is primarily interested in supervising Ph.D. dissertations in the areas of Pauline Theology and Paul’s letters.
-Williams is active in professional academic societies.

 Williams is married to Ana, and they have one son.
 He and his family are very involved in their local church.
 He preaches regularly at his church, and he and his family serve together in areas of hospitality and community outreach.
 Williams also regularly preaches, teaches, and lectures throughout the country.
 Williams has served as interim pastor of churches in Kentucky, and he has provided preaching supply for numerous churches.